 The British in Delhi and their Indian supporters were killed.
-Some Indians hid their British friends.
+Some Indians hid their British friends to save their lives.

-The news spread quickly to other EIC garrisons.
+The news spread like wildfire to other EIC garrisons.
 Some British commanders knew that their regiments were disaffected.
 The unit would then be told to hand in its weapons.
 Once this was done the regiment would be disbanded.
-These men dispersed.
+These men were then dispersed.
 But some later joined the rebels.
 In one place the EIC soldiers who had been disarmed were fired upon by the British soldiers.

 Some British officers were convinced that their men were steadfast to them.
 In some cases British officers even moved into a barrack room with their men and slept in the same room to prove their utter trust in their subordinates.
 This trust was mostly repaid.

-The princely stated of Oudh (pronounced Awadh) had been abolished on 4 years earlier.
+The princely stated of Oudh (pronounced ‘Awadh’) had been abolished on 4 years earlier.
 It had been absorbed into a province under direct British administration.
 Many people in Oudh disliked the dissolution of their state and yearned for its re-establishment.
+They had heartfelt loyalty for their former royal family.
 They therefore rose in revolt against the British interlopers.

 Lieutenant Colonel Neill marched his men through the Ganges Plain.
 If his suspected civilians were aiding the rebels he had them hanged.
 Dozens of innocent people were put to death on his orders.